bahmutov/babel-service/README.md

 [![Build status][babel-service-ci-image] ][babel-service-ci-url]
 [![semantic-release][semantic-image] ][semantic-url]

+## Main idea

 ServiceWorker that runs [ES6 feature tests](https://featuretests.io/) and transpiles the incoming application code as needed.
+If the browser already supports default parameters, then do not transpile them!

+## Demo

 ## Details